Skip to content

 Total network failureUse the Network Reset feature

-Windows 11 makes it easy to scan for networks.
-This is the fastest way to fix simple visibility issues.
+Windows 11 makes it possible to scan for networks, and this is the fastest way to fix simple visibility issues.

 2. Click the arrow next to the Wi-Fi icon.